alttch/eva3/doc/security.rst

 -----------------------------------

 If server is present in several VLANs, make sure that API listens only on Supervisory network address.
-If you do not use :ref:`UDP API<uc_udp_api>` or :doc:`SNMP traps</snmp_traps>` in :doc:`/uc/uc`, disable them in the controller configuration.
+If you do not use :doc:`UDP API</uc/uc_udp_api>` or :doc:`SNMP traps</snmp_traps>` in :doc:`/uc/uc`, disable them in the controller configuration.
 Do not enable the remote file control function unless it's necessary for external apps.

 Developer mode
 --------------